 - Many winners have been participating in Reflections for years.
 If you don’t win this year, don’t give up!
 Keep trying.

 Can I see previous winning entries?

-Yes!
-Please go to www.ncpta.org/index.php/programs/reflections-arts-program/ and scroll down to 2018-2019 NCPTA Reflections Gallery of State Winners to see the state winners.
+- Yes!
+Please go to www.ncpta.org/index.php/programs/reflections-arts-program/ and scroll down to see state winners from the last nine years.

 Can I submit a theme to be considered for future contests?